Graduateshotline

 How to Become a Phlebotomist?

-Phlebotomists are the people who primarily work in hospitals and similar spaces where they have to draw blood for laboratory testing.
+Phlebotomists primarily work in hospitals and similar spaces where they have to draw blood for laboratory testing.
 This will include tasks like conducting research in the field, conducting tests, transfusions, and even blood donation.
 Candidates who wish to work in the healthcare sector but do not want to choose a profession that requires long years of study will be able to choose this profession.

-While the tasks assigned to a phlebotomist might seem insignificant when compared to other professions in the field, this is one of the professions that can aid in the primary diagnosis of most diseases.
-To be a phlebotomist, candidates will have to complete a course in phlebotomy and have sufficient laboratory experience.
-After this, most candidates will require a special state or national certification which will help them practice phlebotomy in the state of their choice.
+While the tasks assigned to a phlebotomist might seem insignificant compared to other professions in the field, this is one of the professions that can aid in the primary diagnosis of most diseases.
+To be a phlebotomist, candidates must complete a course in phlebotomy and have sufficient laboratory experience.
+After this, most candidates will require a special state or national certification that will help them practice phlebotomy in the state of their choice.

 Eligibility to Become a Phlebotomist

-The eligibility requirement for becoming a phlebotomist includes completing one’s high school education with a concentration on the sciences along with taking up an accredited phlebotomy program.
-Candidates will then be able to apply for a state or national certification to be a phlebotomist.
+The eligibility requirement for becoming a phlebotomist includes completing one’s high school education with a concentration on the sciences and taking up an accredited phlebotomy program.
+Candidates can then apply for a state or national certification to be a phlebotomist.
 Though it isn’t compulsory for most programs, it is ideal for candidates to also have a CPR certification before enrolling in the program.

 The basic eligibility requirements are-